Rinsworth/BebopBot/README.md

 # BebopBot

 Gambling and Gatcha bot for discord servers.
+Uses MySQL for database.

 Work in progress.